 Image source: pixabay.com

-- Don’t invite everyone: If you invite everyone in the brainstorming sessions, it will be hectic for you to manage.
-Find out people who are top-performers in that area and invite them for the brainstorming sessions.
+Inviting everyone to the brainstorming sessions will be hectic for you to manage.
+Find out people who are top performers in that area and invite them to the brainstorming sessions.
 Do it in public.
 You can follow this way – the best performers of every month will get a chance to sit with you for brainstorming sessions.
 If you follow this way, there will be transparency in your leadership.
-But what would you do if you’re not someone from a top management?
+But what would you do if you were not someone from top management?
 Simply ask the top management executive about the problem and even if you’re not a top performer, think about it and submit your answer to that person privately.
-As a top executive, if you invite too many people, then the best ideas will not come across.
-In the end, we will discuss a particular technique which will help you bridge the gap.
+As a top executive, the best ideas will not come across if you invite too many people.
+Ultimately, we will discuss a particular technique to help you bridge the gap.

-- Don’t take any subjective decisions: Ideas are subjective.
-But you need to choose ideas from the brainstorming sessions in such a way that it has some objective or logic behind it.
-You cannot say an idea to be useful if you don’t have data supporting it.
-If you’re conducting the brainstorming sessions, then make sure the ideas you choose as best ideas should have some objectivity.
-And you also need to explain why, what, which, how and where of those ideas.
-For example, out of the brainstorming sessions, 3 best ideas are being selected.
 First, you need to tell the participants why they’re best (you can also use voting if you don’t want to authorize the decision) and how the organization would implement them.
-You can also allocate the ideas for implementation to people who are most capable in those areas (don’t select the people out of the blue or because of you like them; choose them from their performance records in the past).
+You can also allocate the ideas for implementation to people who are most capable in those areas (don’t select the people out of the blue or because you like them; choose them from their performance records in the past).
 But if you’re not a conductor, you just need to question the conductor about the same if you’re not clear about the best ideas and why they are best.
-You can even find one or two limitations (if any) to those ideas so the best ideas become full-proof.
+You can even find one or two limitations (if any) to those ideas, so the best ideas become full-proof.

-- End the session with an action strategy: Brainstorming sessions fail when the time and effort invested into solving the problem doesn’t create any action steps.
+Brainstorming sessions fail when the time and effort invested in solving the problem don’t create action steps.
 Yes, results are important.
 But how would you achieve them?
-Simply by following steps that are necessary to take.
-So if you’re the conductor of the brainstorming sessions, make sure that you end the session with a strategy for action.
-Ideas are great, but if they’re not implemented properly, then they don’t have any value.
+Simply by following the steps that are necessary to take.
+So if you’re the conductor of the brainstorming sessions, ensure you end the session with a strategy for action.
+Ideas are great, but they have no value if they’re not implemented properly.
 So make a plan for your best ideas to get executed.
 If you decide on one idea, that would be okay too.
-Only don’t leave behind confusion about what to do with the best ideas generated from the brainstorming sessions.
+Don’t leave behind confusion about what to do with the best ideas from the brainstorming sessions.

-If you follow the advice above, you will be able to brainstorm like a CEO.
-But this is not the end of discussion.
-We also have some inputs about how you can improve your brainstorming sessions simply by using a technique.
+If you follow the advice above, you can brainstorm like a CEO.
+But this is not the end of the discussion.
+We also have some input about how you can improve your brainstorming sessions simply by using a technique.
 How to use that technique?
 Here’s how.

 Brainwriting (Brainstorming Version 2.0)